wlwl2/react-16/README.md

 # React 16

-Documentation and Tutorials for React version 16.
+Notes and Tutorials for React version 16.

 For most projects start development by running `npm start`